sacstrom/tfc-terraform-eks/README.md

 the AWS and Terraform CLIs installed and configured on your workstation.

-## Continuous Deployment and Detecting Drift

-At the end of the setup procedure, we add a Bamboo build plan for rolling out adjustments and get a nice log trail of changes over time.
-This might also be useful for detecting (and aligning?) configuration drift.

 ## Getting Started

 ### Step 1: Initialize the Base Infrastructure